 Nell began working for the YMCA at Camp Hanes in 2009, it was there that she fell in love with the YMCA, and outdoor adventure education.
-Nell later decided to pursue a Master of Education in Curriculum and Instruction and a graduate level Academic Certificate in Environmental Education from University of Idaho.
+Nell later decided to pursue a Masters of Education in Curriculum and Instruction and a graduate level Academic Certificate in Environmental Education from University of Idaho.
 While earning her Master’s, she taught residential Environmental Education at the McCall Outdoor Science School in McCall, Idaho.
 Nell moved from Idaho to work as a Program Coordinator at YMCA Blue Ridge Assembly in the mountains of Black Mountain, NC, and came from Y-Blue Ridge to work for Camp Cherokee in November of 2015!

 Nell and her husband, Micah have two dogs named Delmar and Dingo and a horse named Missy.
 Nell enjoys hiking with her family, camping, backpacking, horseback riding, traveling and working out.